DD3Boh/OuterTune/README.md

     - Fully fledged syncing of songs, subscriptions, playlists and albums — both to and from your account
 - Local audio file playback
     - Play local and Youtube Music songs at the same time
-    - We don't use MediaStore's broken metadata extractor!
+    - We don't use MediaStore's broken metadata extractor! (e.g tags delimited with `\\` now show up properly)
 - Synchronized lyrics (LRC format, also includes multi-line support)
 - Audio normalization, tempo/pitch adjustment, and various other audio effects
 - Android Auto support